luisbelloch/data_processing_course/infra/docker/docker.md

 Note that workers connect to master node through 7077 exposed to actual physical machine.
 Remember to configure port forwarding if you run docker inside a virtual machine.

 After it starts, go to [localhost:8080](http://localhost:8080) and get the master URL.
 In our case is `spark://11168790f9c1:7077`.
-You will also need the container alias, `nervous_noyce`, to enable a link between master and slave containers.
+You will also need the container alias, `nervous_noyce`, to enable a link between master and worker containers.
 List containers with `docker ps` to retrieve it.

 ```
 $ docker ps